Where to Eat in Sydney: Food Lover’s Guide

 If you have been checking out Sydney on Instagram, you have likely come across the Instafamous watermelon cake.
 While the watermelon cake might be the best-known, there are many other delicious things to eat at Black Star; I think the lychee and raspberry cake is also damn fine.
 Along with the Instagram worthy cakes, they do excellent pastries, especially the meat pies and sausage rolls.

-The original store is in Newtown, but there is a much bigger cafe in Rosebery (once dangerously close to my apartment!) and a small counter in the Kinokuniya bookstore opposite the Town Hall on George Street if time is short.
+The original store is in Newtown, a larger one in Rosebery and a new one in the Galleries Victoria opposite the Town Hall.

 The desserts are as pretty as they are delicious at Koi Dessert Bar.
 They are the creations of Masterchef alumni the Poernomo brothers.
 Try to visit on a weekday to avoid the crowds.
 Try the Moss Jar dessert, filled with Caramelised white choc crémeux pistachio mousse, caramel jelly, matcha soil, apple jelly, pistachio microsponge and dill.